-A number of our tools require some level of server level access to your web server.
-This can be achieved via FTP, SFTP, or SSH protocols.
-These protocols allow for data to be transferred between two different machines.
-The preferred protocol will always be SFTP or SSH but more often than not either the host does not offer it, its offered for a fee, or the website is unfamiliar with how to create these access points.
+A number of our tools require some level of access to your web server.
+This can be achieved via FTP, SFTP or SSH protocols.
+The preferred protocol will always be SFTP or SSH but sometimes, its only offered for a fee, or the host is unfamiliar with how to create these access points.

 A File Transfer Protocol (FTP) account will allow us to access your website’s files.
 The FTP credentials we need to connect to your site are:

 - FTP server (host)